blake-cromar/optimize-ml/README.md

    RunDetails(remote_run).show()
 ```

-The below images shows that I used that implemented the suggested code code on the official Microsoft Website:
+The below image shows that I used that implemented the suggested code code on the official Microsoft Website:

 ![RunDetails Widget in Jupyter Notebook](./images/rundetails-widget.png)